tinacms/tina.io/content/guides/gatsby/git/installation.md

 }
 ```

-Now the Git, Markdown, & JSON plugins are set up, your forms should be able to persist and save changes to the associated repository.
-Next, we'll create a form to edit content.
+Now the Git, Markdown, & JSON plugins are set up, you can create forms that can persist and commit changes to the associated repository.
+If you restart the dev server, you should see the sidebar toggler in the lower left-hand corner.
+Since we don't have any forms registered, the sidebar is empty.
+Next let's create a form to edit content.